 Pencil tool : A tool used to create freehand paths.
 You can select the Pencil tool by pressing the P key.

 pixel: One dot in an image.
 The more pixels in an image, the higher the resolution.
-Also the unit in which everything in Sketch is measured in.
+Also the unit in which everything in the Mac app is measured in.
 Values are represented as “px”.

-plugin: An external file that can be imported into Sketch to expand its functionality.
+plugin: An external file that can be imported into the Mac app to expand its functionality.
 Can be accessed via the Plugins menu.

 Plus Darker (blend mode): Will blend all colors between the layer that has the Plus Darker blend mode applied, and the layers beneath it.